joomengine/jcb-documentation/english/Start-Here.md

 ## Step 2 – Prepare your toolchain

-1. **Set up a local Joomla environment** with PHP, database, and server settings that mirror production.
-Follow [Setup Local Development Environment with Bitnami](./072-Setup-Local-Development-Environment-with-Bitnami.md) or replicate the same requirements manually.
+1. **Set up a local Joomla environment** using the OctoJoom toolchain, which provisions Joomla's official Docker containers and Traefik for you.
+Follow [Setup Local Development Environment with OctoJoom](./072-Setup-Local-Development-Environment-with-OctoJoom.md) for a guided walkthrough, or replicate the same containerised requirements manually.
 2. **Install Joomla Component Builder** using the [Installation walkthrough](./003-Installation-of-JCB.md) (free vs paid packages, compiler usage, clearing temporary files).
 3. **Verify PHP and server requirements** so compilation succeeds.
 The [PHP Settings reference](./PHP-Settings.md) lists recommended configuration values and troubleshooting tips.
 4. **Import demo data (optional)** to explore working examples.
 The [Using the JCB Demo Component](./Using-the-JCB-Demo-Component-While-Building-Your-Local-Development-System.md) guide explains how to load and inspect it.